nrfconnect/sdk-nrf/samples/zigbee/light_switch/README.rst

 Sample output
 -------------

-You can observe the sample logging output through a serial port.
+You can observe the sample logging output through a serial port after connecting with a terminal emulator (for example, nRF Connect Serial Terminal).
-For more details, see :ref:`putty`.
+See :ref:`test_and_optimize` for the required settings and steps.

 Dependencies
 ************